OpenZeppelin/defender-serverless-workshop/README.md

 2. Update these settings
 - API Key

-3. Set address to your address
+- API Secret

-4. Run serverlesss to deploy to your account
+3. Run serverlesss to deploy to your account

+     `sls deploy`

 ### Look at Defender to see Deployments